iZeaoGamer/Koth-v3.0/README.md

 ## Features / Changes for KOTH-3.0.0-ALPHA / Todo list

-- Change how player classes generate. [ x ]
+- [x] Change how player classes generate.

-- A lot of configurable features you can play around with. [ x ]
+- [x] A lot of configurable features you can play around with.

-- Multi-Arena support [ ]
+- [ ] Multi-Arena support

-- 3.00 brings in so many bug fixes, and new features added. [ x ]
+- [x] 3.0.0 brings in so many bug fixes, and new features added.

-- You can leave koth arenas!
-By typing /koth leave [ x ]
+- [x] You can leave koth arenas!
+By typing /koth leave

-- Fixed teleportation bugs when using /koth join (An issue on 2.0.0) [x]
+- [x] Fixed teleportation bugs when using /koth join (An issue on 2.0.0)

-- Renamed /koth p1 to /koth pos1 [ x ]
+- [x] Renamed /koth p1 to /koth pos1

-- Renamed /koth p2 to /koth pos2 [ x ]
+- [x] Renamed /koth p2 to /koth pos2

-- Added Player help commands!
+- [x] Added Player help commands!
 Type /koth or /koth help to display those!
-(Will also include new administrative commands if the sender is opped. [ x ]
+(Will also include new administrative commands if the sender is opped.

-- Game timer is now editable in-game!
-Type /koth setgametime <game-time-in-seconds> [x]
+- [x] Game timer is now editable in-game!
+Type /koth setgametime <game-time-in-seconds>

-- Added event timer - Will now automatically broadcast whenever a koth event is about to start. [x]
+- [x] Added event timer - Will now automatically broadcast whenever a koth event is about to start.

-- Event Timer is now editable in-game!
-Type /koth seteventtime <game-in-seconds> [x]
+- [x] Event Timer is now editable in-game!
+Type /koth seteventtime <game-in-seconds>

-- Event timers + Game-timers can now be translated to seconds/ticks.
-You can type /koth seteventtime <game-in-seconds>, and it will tell you right away how many seconds that is in minutes. [x]
+- [x] Event timers + Game-timers can now be translated to seconds/ticks.
+You can type /koth seteventtime <game-in-seconds>, and it will tell you right away how many seconds that is in minutes.

-- Configurable rewards [ ]
+- [ ] Configurable rewards

-- Add FactionsPro Support [X]
+- [x] Add FactionsPro Support

-- Add Discord Support [x]
+- [x] Add Discord Support

-- Best customizable koth plugin ever to be made, free [ ]
+- [ ] Best customizable koth plugin ever to be made, free

-- Fixed koth teleportation from not teleporting them to exactly the correct world. [x]
+- [x] Fixed koth teleportation from not teleporting them to exactly the correct world.

-- Fixed /koth setgametime from not updating properly. [x]
+- [x] Fixed /koth setgametime from not updating properly.

-- Fixed /koth seteventtime from not updating. [x]
+- [x] Fixed /koth seteventtime from not updating.

-- Add discord virion intergration [x]
+- [x] Add discord virion intergration

-- Add WorldLoader-All support to allow worlds to load before the plugin does. [x]
+- [x] Add WorldLoader-All support to allow worlds to load before the plugin does.

-- Add KothPlayer class, where it'll store all of the player data.
+- [x] Add KothPlayer class, where it'll store all of the player data.
 At the moment, it only supports isInGame(), and setInGame(bool).
-We may add more to this in the future. [x]
+We may add more to this in the future.

 - + And so much more!
 Just look for yourself, it's more awesome than ever!